abetusk/dev/projects/laser-spike/laser-spike.md

 | ![Arduino breakout 2](img/arduino-breakout-2.jpg) | ![Arduino breakout 3](img/arduino-breakout-3.jpg) |

-An Arduino Nano provides the main processing power that takes input from the microphone and joystick and communicates with the PWM drivers.
+An Arduino Nano provides the main processing intelligence that takes input from the microphone and joystick and communicates with the PWM drivers.

 The basic layout of the circuit is to breakout the appropriate pins to route to